tmfarrell/tmfarrell.github.io/_posts/2016-04-27-failure_and_success.md

 And actually research has shown that world-class performers consistently push themselves to a position of discomfort during practice, consciously putting themselves in positions to fail.[^2]

-Surely, this can be formalized more and there's probably some stochastic models out (something not unlike a birth-death process) that would do the trick, but I'll leave this for later.
+Surely, this can be formalized more and there's probably some stochastic models out there (something not unlike a kind of inverse birth-death process) that would do the trick, but I'll leave this for later.